-Both the 90D and the PEN-F are recent models that are part of the current product line-up.
-The 90D replaced the earlier Canon 80D, while the PEN-F does not have a direct predecessor.
+The 90D is a recent model that features in the current product line-up of Canon.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Canon 90D or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 90D:

 - More detail: Offers more megapixels (32.3 vs 20.2MP) with a 29% higher linear resolution.